 Who sets the refugee cap?

-The refugee cap is established every year by a Presidential Determination, announced by the president before the end of September, which marks the end of the federal fiscal year.
-Before the cap is set, the administration reviews the refugee situation worldwide and consults with Congress on its proposed worldwide admissions target and regional allocations.
+The refugee cap is established every year by a Presidential Determination.
+By law it should be issued by the end of September, which marks the end of the federal fiscal year.
+Before the cap is set, the administration reviews the refugee situation worldwide and is required by law to consult with Congress on its proposed admissions target and regional allocations.

 Refugees cannot be resettled in the U.S. until the President's determination for the fiscal year has been signed.